SimonRacaud/LowerShell/README.md

 Linux Shell

-# 42sh
+# LowerShell

 - **Usage:** make && ./42sh

 # Subject
-The reference shell used is TCSH.
+A linux shell written from scratch in C.

 # Features
 - Spaces and tabs.
-- $PATH and environment.
+- $PATH and environment variables.
 - Errors and returns values.
 - Redirections ('<', '>', '<<' and '>>').
 - Pipes ('|').